 It can be representative of the WhatsApp-using population in a given market, which in countries like South Africa covers the vast majority of internet users.
 It cannot be representative of the full adult population without supplementation (CATI, SMS, in-person intercepts) and transparent weighting.
 The key is honest disclosure about what population your sample speaks for.

-What sample size do I need per country for a multi-market African study?
+What sample size do I need per country for a multi-market study?

-For a national-level read with comfortable margins, n=1,200 per country gives you approximately ±2.8% at 95% confidence, which is the Afrobarometer standard.
-For commercial studies where sub-group analysis isn’t the priority, n=400-800 per country is workable.
-Always size your sample based on the smallest sub-group you need to analyze independently.
+For a national-level read with comfortable margins, n=1,200 per country gives you approximately ±2.8% at 95% confidence — the Afrobarometer standard.
+For commercial studies where sub-group analysis isn't the priority, n=400–800 is workable.
+Always size your sample based on the smallest sub-group you need to analyse independently.

 How do I handle incentives across different African markets?